egison/egison/docs/reference/builtin-data.rst

 IO functions are functions that will yield IO operation when executed.

-Any IO functions can be executed with :ref:`io expressions<io-expression>`.
+Any IO functions can be executed with a primitive function :ref:`io<io-primitive-function>`.

 ::